777uliahshafar/dotfiles/readme.md

     Then Homebrew itself:
     `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

+1.1 Macport is similiar to homebrew.
+Install it through source form.

 2. Iterm2 is very similar to terminal, but with extra addition feature.
 Installation using homebrew: `brew install Iterm2`.

 3. Install oh-my-zsh, then install power10k through oh-my-zsh.
 Configure the p10k theme by changing value of zsh-theme in .zshrc.
 To install plugin through oh-my-zsh, you need the plugin in your system, after that write in your .zshrc (in dotfiles).
 Some plugins are git, zsh-autosuggestion, fzf, z.
 You can skip 4-6 if you use oh-my-zsh.